Biden asks Hamas to accept ceasefire during Ramadan – 2024-03-10 12:51:35

 List of hostages

-However, senior Hamas leader Bassem Naim told AFP that details about the detainees were not mentioned in any documents or proposals circulated during the negotiation process.
+However, senior Hamas leader Bassem Naim told AFP that details regarding the detainees were not mentioned in any documents or proposals circulated during the negotiation process.
 Osama Hamdan, a Hamas official in Beirut, said his group would not leave negotiation channels open indefinitely.

 Also read: US destroyer drops drone that attacks shipping in the Red Sea